practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 In our recipe, the version of Ruby we want to install is not specified explicitly, but instead set elsewhere using Chef's attribute system.
-If you look at our default attributes file, you'll find an entry that looks like this:
+In the cookbook's [default attributes file][pr-cookbook-attributes], you'll find an entry that looks like this:

 ```ruby
 default["practicingruby"]["ruby"]["version"] = "2.0.0-p247"
 ```

-Chef has a very flexible and very complicated system for managing these attributes (link), but its main purpose is the same as any configuration
+Chef has a very flexible and very complicated [attribute management system][chef-attributes], but its main purpose is the same as any configuration
 system: to keep source code as generic as possible by not hard-coding application-specific values.
 By getting these values out of the source file and into well-defined locations, it also makes it